seansovine/numerical_examples/cpp_matrix/README.md

 # Matrix Class Example

-In this project we implement basic matrix and vector class templates and define the basic operations for matrix and vector objects.
-An eventual goal is to use this library in the implementation of a basic but fairly general differential equation solver.
+This project contains a basic C++ linear algebra library, written for learning purposes.
+I will use this library in some other numerical example projects that I will add to this repository.
-The current version is not optimized much for efficiency, except for some effort to avoid unnecessary object copying.
+The current version is not complete or fully optimized for efficiency, but I have made some effort to avoid unnecessary object copying.

 ## Examples

+The main folder contains a few test files, including these:

 The file `matrix_test.cpp` demonstrates the defined operations on simple examples.